Jet Force Gemini

-Jet Force Gemini is a 1999 third-person shooter developed and published by Rare for the Nintendo 64 video game console.
+Jet Force Gemini is a 1999 third-person shooter game developed and published by Rare for the Nintendo 64.
 The game follows the story of three members of a galactic law enforcement team as they try to stop a horde of drones led by an insectoid called Mizar.
 It features a single-player mode where the player must explore a galaxy and save Tribals, a race of survivors who have been enslaved and imprisoned by Mizar, and places strong emphasis on shooting large numbers of enemies while dodging their attacks.
-The game also includes a multiplayer mode where two to four players can compete in traditional deathmatch games.
+The game includes a multiplayer mode where two to four players can compete in traditional deathmatch games.

 Inspired by 80s arcade games and more recent titles of the time, such as Super Metroid and Super Mario 64, Jet Force Gemini blends elements of both shoot 'em up and action-adventure games.
-Works such as Aliens, Stargate and Battle of the Planets were also major influences.
+Works such as Aliens, Stargate and Battle of the Planets were major influences.
 The game received generally positive reviews from critics.
-Praise was given to its detailed graphics and lifespan, while criticism was targeted at its confusing controls and insistence on having to save every Tribal to fully complete the game.
+Praise was given to its detailed graphics and life-span, while criticism was targeted at its confusing controls and insistence on having to save every Tribal to fully complete the game.
 In 2015, Jet Force Gemini was included as part of the Rare Replay video game compilation for Xbox One.
+The game was rereleased via the Nintendo Classics service in 2023.